 Almost.
 Contemporary, crime, fantasy, humour, horror, romance, erotica and chick-lit are all fine.
 So are novels written for middle grade and young adults.
 We also critique and edit memoirs and biographies, travelogues and other narrative non-fiction.

 Yes.
-Rates are according to length – and with edits, the work required; as with novels we will quote on sight of the work.
+Critique rates are according to length, editing rates depend on length and the level of work required; as with novels we will quote on sight of the work.
 When you send your story, let us know if you’re intending it for a competition and if so, which one.

 Yes.
 Including picture books.